17 Salesforce Software Adoption Strategies To Ensure Maximum ROI

 When designing your Salesforce adoption strategy, think about the following questions:

-1. What kind of training should you give to your workforce?
+- What kind of training should you give to your workforce?

-Training methods might include mediums such as video, written instructions, one-on-ones, group trainings, walkthrough demos, etc.
+Training methods might include mediums such as video, written instructions, one-on-ones, group trainings, walkthrough demos, etc. - What tools do you use to provide the training?

-Tools could include a digital adoption platformemployee training software, or a centralized knowledge wiki.
+Tools could include a digital adoption platform, employee training software, or a centralized knowledge wiki. - How long should the training be?

 Avoid dumping too much information on your team at once.
-Keep meetings to 30 minutes, break written instructions into smaller chapters, and limit videos to two minutes or less.
+Keep meetings to 30 minutes, break written instructions into smaller chapters, and limit videos to two minutes or less. - What modules of Salesforce should it cover?

 Refer to your training priorities and build upon previous training.
-For example, once users know the basics of Salesforce Chatter, you can show them how to create an issue directly from a Chatter conversation.
+For example, once users know the basics of Salesforce Chatter, you can show them how to create an issue directly from a Chatter conversation. - How do you ensure maximum knowledge retention with your Salesforce training?

 Make feedback and analysis an integral part of every training.
-Talk with your team, not at them, so that everyone feels comfortable asking questions and voicing concerns.
+Talk with your team, not at them, so everyone feels comfortable asking questions and voicing concerns.

 6. Answer WIIFM and WDIMTM Questions

 People need to be personally motivated to change, so present benefits that apply to their specific role (WIIFM).
 Your sales team will likely be more excited to make the switch after they hear that Salesforce leads to an average 26% increase in sales win rates.
-Your customer service team, on the other hand, maybe more interested in using AI-powered chatbots to provide instant customer support for common inquiries.
+Your customer service team, on the other hand, may be more interested in using AI-powered chatbots to provide instant customer support for common inquiries.

 Of course, employees also need to understand their role in the Salesforce adoption process (WDIMTM).
 In this case, the WDIMTM for the sales team could be that they need to migrate all current contacts into Salesforce over the course of two weeks.
 For the customer service team, the WDIMTM would be the requirement to transfer active CS tickets to Salesforce within that same time period.